What does a typical Grand Little Adventure shoot look like?

 - Let your kids play dress up

-Of course all of this is tricky if your child is a baby, but even then it would be nice to capture a glimpse of your everyday lives as part of the shoot- perhaps we can include a bath and/or or a feed, or just lots and lots of squishy baby cuddles!
+Of course all of this is tricky if your child is a baby, but even then it would be nice to capture a glimpse of your everyday lives as part of the shoot- perhaps we can include a bath, a change and/or a feed.

 Where will the shoot take place?

-Please note that there is a travel charge for locations further than 15km from Kirstenhof, Cape Town.
+Please note that there is a travel charge for locations further than 25km from Tokai, Cape Town.

 What Time of the day will the shoot take place?